 Assessment and initial session (at least 90 minutes) $80

 8 Sessions (at least 45 minutes) $400 ($50 per session)

 16 Sessions (at least 45 minutes) $720 ($45 per session)

-Rates listed are for locations in Alpharetta, Johns Creek, Roswell, Peachtree Corners, Duluth, and parts of Dunwoody.
+Rates listed are for locations in Alpharetta, Johns Creek, Duluth, Roswell, Peachtree Corners, Dunwoody, Sandy Springs, and Buckhead.
 Please call to discuss rates for locations outside of these areas.

 Balance and stability training is best done one on one but I am happy to do group presentations to share information about improving balance and stability.
 Please call to discuss these possibilities.
 404-324-2004